- About Deki

 Because it’s fun!
 Teams allow people to join together under a shared vision and even hold friendly competitions.
 You can create a Team for your office, school, university club, group of friends, as a wedding list, for your nationality, etc.

 Creating a team only takes seconds.
-First, log into your Deki account.
-If you don't have one yet, you can register here – this is also a quick and easy process.
-Once you're in your account, click on ‘New Team’ button on the green menu bar and follow the simple steps.
+First, sign in to your Deki account.
+If you don’t have one yet, you can register here – this is also a quick and easy process.
+Once you’re in your account, click on ‘New Team’ button on the green menu bar and follow the simple steps.

 Yes, you can join and create as many teams as you like.
 When you make a loan you must select the team to attribute that loan to on the checkout page.

 Before you choose your loan recipient make sure you are logged in to your Deki account.
 After you have chosen who to lend to you will need to choose the team name from the dropdown list, which you will see on the check-out page.
 Once you have made the loan it should appear under your chosen team immediately, there is no time delay.
 If you don’t choose the team your loan will not be assigned to any of the teams but will just be a regular loan made by you.

 Once you’ve created your team you will see a link ‘Invite people to join this team’, which will make the process very easy.
 You will simply enter people’s email addresses and they will get an email saying that you have created a team and you would love them to join.